Flotomate/product_docs/source/change-management/change-list-view.rst

    e.
 The **Attached CI** tab lists all Assets linked to the Change.

--  Section-G is where you select the maximum number of Changes visible per page, and the view, Table View or Grid View.
+-  Section-G is where the technician select the maximum number of Changes visible per page, and the view, Table View or Grid View.

     a.
 In Grid View, the listings are more descriptive and explicit compared to Table View.
-You can view additional information in the Glance Pane of a Changes.
+Technician can view additional information in the Glance Pane of a Changes.

     .. _cmf-8: